Catterick (TV series): Minor characters

 Derek (Fanny Fresh Man): Played by Bob, this scraggly haired vagrant is run over by a cross-eyed woman and is strangely attracted to her "Fanny Fresh," which is "prat spray."
 He is also addicted to "gas" from asthma inhalers.
 He also seems to have commandeered the local "Pick Your Own" fruit reserve.
 He is not an American actor.
 He also spontaneously bursts in on Tess' forest cabin, on his endless quest for "Fanny Fresh!".

-Derek seems to be another refugee from Bang Bang, It's Reeves and Mortimer, originally appearing as Tom Fun's dolorous side-kick in the 'Fun Fun Fun' sketches.
-In Catterick, his appearance is identical to the earlier incarnation, but his voice and general behaviour are altogether more manic.

 Sergeant Minge-Munchington: (Steve Furst) one of DI Fowler's hapless officers.

 Tony's Mum: Tony's mum (Julie T. Wallace) is very concerned about her son's behaviour, but is more than willing to give him what for if he steps out of line.

 Glen: (Frank Jarvis) Another one of the regulars at the Siberian Khatru, Glen never says a word, remains in his wheelchair, and always has a look of shock and awe on his face.
 He does get excited, however, at the prospect of crabsticks.